andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variable.md

   - GEES
 ---

 Variables are used to store data.
 You can think of them like a container.
-The shape of the container is defined by the [[5 Datatypes|Datatype]] and then you can put any fitting value inside the container.
+The shape of the container is defined by the [[5 Datatype|Datatype]] and then you can put any fitting value inside the container.
 Python variables are labels that point to an objects in memory that stores a value.

 # Summary